fortunejs/fortune/README.md

 Fortune implements everything you need to get started with JSON API, with a few extra features:

-- Focus on ease of use, especially for those who are not familiar with node.js.
-Fortune does the heavy lifting for you.
+- Focus on ease of use.
+Fortune gives you routing and database interactions for free, through a very simple public API.
 - Associations and bi-directional relationship mapping.
 Fortune manages associations between resources so you don't have to.
-- Hooks to transform resources before writing and after reading, for implementing application-specific logic.
+- Hooks to transform resources before writing and after reading, for implementing application-specific logic (and magic).

 It does not come with any authentication or authorization, you should implement your own application-specific logic (see [keystore.js](http://github.com/daliwali/fortune/blob/master/examples/keystore.js) for an example).